 Under Section 301 of the Communications Act of 1934 and Section 1.903(a) of the FCC’s Rules, the operation of any device that transmits radio signals, communications, or energy without an FCC authorization is prohibited.
 Additionally, Section 302(b) of the Communications Act requires that radio frequency devices operate in accordance with their associated FCC authorization.
 While a radiolocation service licensed under subpart F of Part 90 of the FCC’s Rules permits operations that “determine distance, direction, speed or position by means of radiolocation services, for purposes other than navigation,” GPS services rely on satellite communications to determine the location of an object, typically to allow the owner of a GPS receiver to navigate based upon triangulation of the satellite GPS signals.

 The FCC began investigating the two operators in April 2017 after receiving a complaint alleging that the companies were providing non-radiolocation wireless data transmission services rather than the radiolocation services for which they were licensed.
-The Enforcement Bureau issued Letters of Inquiry (LOI) to both operators, and FCC agents followed up with an investigation of the companies’ shared facilities in Denver, Colorado.
+The Enforcement Bureau issued Letters of Inquiry (LOI) to both operators, and FCC agents followed up with an investigation of the companies’ shared facilities in Denver, Colo.
 This investigation led the FCC to issue a second set of LOIs seeking additional information from the companies regarding the equipment used.

 In October 2017, the companies filed requests for Special Temporary Authority (STA) acknowledging their unauthorized use of the equipment and seeking authority to migrate their radiolocation services to an affiliated non-radiolocation licensee authorized to operate on a different frequency.
 The FCC denied the STA requests, as well as a subsequent Petition for Rulemaking filed jointly by the companies, noting that the services proposed would still be prohibited on the newly-requested frequencies, and that the transmission of GPS coordinates is not a radiolocation service as defined by the FCC’s rules.